jorispz/aoc-2018/README.md

 # Advent of Code 2018 in Multi-Platform Kotlin

 ## Intro
 In 2018, I will be participating in the [Advent of Code](https://adventofcode.com) using [Kotlin multi-platform](https://kotlinlang.org/docs/reference/multiplatform.html) code only.
-This means I can run my solutions on the JVM, on Node JS and running natively on Windows through MinGW.
+This means I can run my solutions on the JVM, on Node JS and natively on Windows through MinGW.

 I will be measuring the performance of each platform by measuring the elapsed time calculating the solution `N` times:
 ```kotlin